 To provide a clear, long-term (35 years) growth vision for Cambridge which transcends short term political interests.

-In addition to being Master of St Edmund’s College, Cambridge, and a Vice Chairman of Cambridge Ahead, Matthew was a founding financier of the Cambridge Phenomenon in the 1970s and 1980s.
-He became a Managing Director of BZW and then Barclays Capital, Chief Executive of the Norwich and Peterborough Building Society, and Chairman of TAP Biosciences plc, International House Trust Ltd and The Transforming Pathology Partnership.
+Matthew is a Vice Chair of Cambridge Ahead and Chair of its Regional Economic Planning Group.
+He was Master of St Edmund's College from 2014-19.
+Before that, he was a founding financier of the Cambridge Phenomenon in the 1970s and 1980s, and head of Barclays' technology financing team.
+He later became a Managing Director of BZW and then Barclays Capital, Chief Executive of the Norwich and Peterborough Building Society, and Chairman of TAP Biosciences plc, International House Trust Ltd and The Transforming Pathology Partnership.
 He was also a Non-Executive Director of Addenbrooke’s Hospital and Chairman of its Audit Committee.
 Previously he was a member of the Audit Committee of Cambridge University and a founding Advisory Board member of the Cambridge Judge Business School.

 Our corporate data provides clear evidence of the ongoing high growth of the company turnover and employment in the sub region.
 Working with the Centre for Business Research in the University of Cambridge, we publish the aggregate turnover and employment of all companies registered in the Cambridge area annually each new year, analysed by over 20 sectors.
 We have shared this data with the Greater Cambridge Councils (Cambridge City and South Cambs), who recognise that our data is robust and can be used as an input into their planning forecasts.